cosmicjs/gatsby-source-cosmic/README.md

 ...
 ```

 This will allow you to query your Cosmic content data from within Gatsby.
-For example if you have an object type called `Blog Post` a query might look something like this:
+For example if you have an Object type called `Blog Posts` a query might look something like this:
 ```
 // src/templates/blog-post.js